 Why call it a detox salad?

-World’s Healthiest Foods reports that cruciferous vegetables (such as broccoli, kale, cauliflower, cabbage, watercress, and mustard greens) are said to be detoxifying because they provide support for the immune system, inflammatory system, hormonal system, detoxification system, and antioxidant system.
+Cruciferous vegetables (like broccoli, kale, cauliflower, cabbage, watercress, and mustard greens) are detoxifying because they provide support for the immune system, inflammatory system, hormonal system, detoxification system, and antioxidant system.
 These vegetables contain a wide variety of vitamins and minerals as well as phytonutrients.
 For example, one group of phytonutrients found in cruciferous vegetables is called glucosinolates, and these are thought to have anti-cancer properties according to results in a variety of research studies.
-World’s Healthiest Foods also suggest consuming three servings of cruciferous vegetables each week for maximum benefit.
+Consuming three servings of cruciferous vegetables each week for maximum benefit.

 No matter what your reason is for making this salad, it provides a healthy addition to any lunch!